 a.
 Tell us your unit's vision: Where would you like your program to be four years from now?
-Dream big while considering any upcoming changes (e.g.: new buildings, labs, growth, changes in the discipline etc.).

-b.
-Alignment with the college Vision: Rubric Item (Vision Alignment): The Vision of Crafton Hills College is to be the college of choice for students who seek deep learning, personal growth, a supportive community, and a beautiful collegiate setting.
+Dream big while considering any upcoming changes (e.g.: new buildings, labs, growth, changes in the discipline etc.). b.
+Alignment with the college Vision: Rubric Item (Vision Alignment): The Vision of Crafton Hills College is to empower the people who study here, the people who work here, and the people who live in our community through education, engagement, and innovation.
 In what ways does your program advance and align with the vision of the college?